mmiv-center/FionaDocs/source/Developer/developer-index.rst

 Integration Purpose
 ===================

-Integration of an AI algorithm (or any other) with PACS Sectra/IDS7.
-The algorithm should be implemented in a ``docker`` container.
-For selected data in Sectra, in the bottom section (Patient History), we can send this data (right mouse button → ``Send to Teleradiology Destination...``) to Fiona, and place the results in **REDCap**.

-Below are the steps for integrating this process.
+Integration of AI algorithms and processing services with PACS Sectra/IDS7.
+Services should be implemented as ``docker`` containers.
+From Sectra's Patient History window, send selected data (right-click → ``Send to Teleradiology Destination...``) to Fiona for processing, with results delivered to **REDCap**.
+Below are the integration steps.

 Configuration Files
 ===================